MCinotti/mcinotti/README.md

-# ⚡ Fun fact: *A severed foot is the ultimate stocking stuffer!*
+#  *A severed foot is the ultimate stocking stuffer!*